gao-hongnan/omniverse/omniverse/dsa/searching_algorithms/linear_search/concept.md

 #### Loop Invariant

-After detailing the iterative approach to the **Unordered Sequential Search**, it is imperative to delve into the **correctness** of the algorithm.
+After detailing the iterative approach to the **Unordered Sequential Search**, it is imperative to see through the **correctness** of the algorithm.
 This aspect is crucial in
 [algorithmic design](https://en.wikipedia.org/wiki/Algorithm_design) as it assures that the method not only works in theory but also functions correctly in practical scenarios.
 The correctness of an algorithm can typically be